 It was discovered that a lonely lady on a cruise ship was eating all her meals at the buffet.
 When asked why she preferred the buffet to the dining room, it turned out that she didn’t realise there was no charge for eating in the main dining room.

-On the 149,215-ton Queen Mary Two a passenger loudly and seriously complained that whereas there were plenty of elevators going from deck to deck, there was not one going back and forth to the front of the ship.
+On the 149,215-ton RMS Queen Mary 2 a passenger loudly and seriously complained that whereas there were plenty of elevators going from deck to deck, there was not one going back and forth to the front of the ship.

 By Paul Curtis